sidneykung/sidneykung/README.md

 #### [Credit Card Default Prediction](https://github.com/sidneykung/cc_default_prediction)

 Binary classification project to predict whether a client will default on their credit card or not.
 Baseline models included K Nearest Neighbors, Logistic Regression and Decision Tree models.
-By using GridSearchCV, the tuned Random Forest model was optimized and achieved an F1 score of 0.5412.
+By using GridSearchCV, the tuned Random Forest model was optimized and reached an F1 score of 0.5412.

 #### [Housing Price Prediction](https://github.com/sidneykung/Housing_Price_Model)